-Vietnam: FX market has been experiencing limited foreign currency liquidity.
-Local banks have advised delays in repatriations are possible.
+Ghana: The FX market continues to experience limited foreign currency liquidity.
+Local banks warned about possible delays in repatriations.

-Morocco: the Casablanca Stock Exchange (CSE) and the Bank al Maghrib shortened their FX and securities deadlines to 2 PM local time until further notice.
+Morocco: The Casablanca Stock Exchange (CSE) and the Bank al Maghrib (BAM) shortened their FX and securities deadlines to 2:00 pm until further notice.

 Chile: The Chilean interbank FX market reduced its operating hours.
 The FX market will close at 1:00 pm until further notice.